earthly/website/blog/_posts/2023-07-31-magic-methods-python.md

 However, this is just the tip of the iceberg.
 There is much more to discover and learn about magic methods.
 The best way to master magic methods is through practice and hands-on experience.
 So, go ahead and dive into your projects, explore different use cases, and unleash the power of magic methods to create elegant and powerful code in Python's object-oriented world.
 Happy coding!

-You can find all the code samples used in the tutorial in this [GitHub repository](<https://github.com/as>
+You can find all the code samples used in the tutorial in this [GitHub repository](https://github.com/as)

 {% include_html cta/bottom-cta.html %}

 ## Outside Article Checklist

-- [ ] Create header image in Canva
 - [ ] Optional: Find ways to break up content with quotes or images